Watts Bar 2 Nuclear Power Plant, Tennessee, United States of America

 TVA's three nuclear plants (Browns Ferry, Sequoyah and Watts Bar) provide about 30% of TVA's power supply.

-Siemens is refurbishing and upgrading the turbine island.
+Siemens refurbished and upgraded the turbine island.

 Watts Bar is TVA's third nuclear power plant.